 With machine learning consulting and a holistic approach to computer vision implementation, retail digital transformation becomes much more attainable.
 Let’s look at the top five applications of computer vision in retail.

 Self-checkout has already solidified its importance for brick-and-mortar stores.
 Given that customer service automation is becoming a priority, companies need to update their processes to make them more efficient.

 Currently, in the majority of stores, self-checkout implies that customers manually scan barcodes of individual items, which is a notably daunting experience.
 Computer vision-powered cameras can recognize products without relying on barcode scanning, significantly improving customer experience and security while also speeding up the checkout process overall.

-In the last few years, with the proliferation of machine learning in retail, software companies have recognized the demand for computer vision-enabled self-checkout systems and now offer a range of variations of this concept.
+In the last few years, with the proliferation of machine learning in retail and automated visual inspection, software companies have recognized the demand for computer vision-enabled self-checkout systems and now offer a range of variations of this concept.
 For example, Australian startup Tiliter developed an automated product recognition system poised to free both cashiers and customers of manually entering price look-up numbers of fresh produce.
 The system has proven to be especially effective for stores that deal with high theft rates.
 Besides increasing security, Tiliter’s Vision System also eliminates the need for wrapping fruits and vegetables.